 Most freelancers create their first contracts and invoices without much idea of what they’re doing (myself included).
 As a result, many choose net 30 payment terms because they know net 30 is common in the business world so they shrug and say, “This’ll work” (again, guilty).
 Well, when you learn better, you do better, and this is where you learn why net 30 isn’t a freelancer’s friend.

-What is Net 30 Payment Terms?
+What does Net 30 Payment Terms mean?

 Why Freelancers Should Avoid Net 30 Agreements

 Simply put, 30 days is a long time before the client needs to pay the invoice.
 It might work for more structured and established companies but that timeline presents several problems for freelancers.